cu-mkp/m-k-manuscript-data/_texts/p-084v_tl.md

 > *at left bottom margin*
 >
 >
->   Mix it well with the knife.
+>   One ought to mix it well with a knife.

 *[continued]*